Forms and Exercises

 Covered in weekly Beginner Chen Taijiquan class

-The First Form is comprised of 75 moves (postures).
+The First Form is comprised of 75 moves (postures), and usually takes up to a year to learn if attending weekly classes.
 Despite its length, the moves themselves are easier to learn in comparison to other forms and provide beginners with a solid foundation of taiji principles.
 This form is thus considered the Traditional Chen Taiji Form, the “mother form” before moving onto other forms and weapon sets.

 Covered in the weekly Beginner Chen Taijiquan class